 (855) 924-532024/7 Admissions

-Thomas Edison National Historical Park, West Orange, New Jersey — Valley Spring Recovery Center service area
+USS Ling Submarine Memorial, Hackensack, New Jersey — Valley Spring Recovery Center service area

 Opioid Use Disorder · Fentanyl Pathway

-Fentanyl Addiction Treatment in Bergen County, NJ
+Fentanyl Addiction Treatment in Norwood, Bergen County, NJ

 Fentanyl addiction treatment at Valley Spring Recovery Center serves adults with a fentanyl use disorder, the dominant opioid presentation in the current U.S. drug-supply landscape.
 Fentanyl differs from heroin and prescription opioids in ways that shape treatment planning.
 Potency runs 50 to 100 times that of morphine.
 Withdrawal onset typically begins within 8 to 12 hours of last use, faster than the 24 to 48 hour onset associated with heroin.
 Overdose risk includes post-Narcan rebound.
 Many clients first encountered fentanyl through a contaminated supply while believing they were using heroin, cocaine, methamphetamine, or counterfeit Xanax.
 Buprenorphine induction often requires a precipitated-withdrawal protocol or extended-release Brixadi due to fentanyl's tissue accumulation.